Nanny vs daycare – Which to choose for your child

-Making the best childcare decision for your family will depend on weighing a number of options.
-Not only will you need to consider cost, availability and quality, you will need to listen to your gut if you’re to choose your childcare confidently.
+Making the best childcare decision for your family usually depends on a number of factors.
+Not only should you consider cost, availability and experience, but there is research to do before making your final choice.

 When deciding on a nanny versus daycare, consider the pros and cons of each.
 For instance, a nanny can be expensive and may be out of your price range.
 If you have more than two children that need care, though, going with a nanny may be cost-effective.
-Rather than paying a daycare fee of $35 to $60 per child, you’ll simply pay an hourly rate between minimum wage and $20 per hour to your nanny no matter how many children she cares for.
+Rather than paying a daycare fee per child, you’ll pay a nanny an hourly rate between minimum wage and roughly $20 per hour to care for two or more kids.

-With nanny care, your child will be able to awaken on his or her natural schedule foregoing a morning rush to daycare.
-You’ll be free to leave for work confident that your child is in safe hands.
-A nanny may take on extra household responsibilities.
-A nanny may allow for a more flexible schedule than a daycare might.
+With nanny care, your children will be able to awaken on their natural schedules foregoing the morning rush to daycare.
+If you’ve done your due diligence beforehand, you’ll likely feel more confident leaving your child in the safe hands of a single nanny you vet yourself.
+Plus, a nanny may take on extra household responsibilities and allow for a more flexible schedule than a daycare might.

 Learning and Play